carsten-wenderdel/wildbg/README.md

 ### Bots on Backgammon Servers

+#### kutuama.com

+Click the practice button and select the wildbg bot at https://kutuama.com.
+No need to download a client or register.

 #### bgammon.org

 Thanks to [@tslocum](https://github.com/tslocum) you can play against `BOT_wildbg` on his new backgammon server https://bgammon.org.